Gordonby/securing-azure-storage-accounts/README.md

 The scenario is scoped to Azure Blob data in Azure Storage Accounts, Backup is out of scope.

+This repository includes Infrastructure as Code assets in addition to describing the concepts, and showing the imposed controls.

 ## Durablity

 [Zone redundant](https://learn.microsoft.com/en-us/azure/storage/common/storage-redundancy#zone-redundant-storage) storage offers the highest storage SLA and spreads 3 copies of your data over 3 availability zones.
 [Locally redudant](https://learn.microsoft.com/en-us/azure/storage/common/storage-redundancy#locally-redundant-storage) on the other hand keeps 3 copies of your data in the same data center.